duexcoast/duex-service/README.md

 #### Panics Middleware

 This middleware calls `recover()` (within a deffered function, otherwise the call will do nothing).
-If there is a `panic!` then we want to log it.
+If there is a `panic!` then we want to log it, we also use of the setter functions in `package metrics` to safely update the panic metrics value held in the context of the request.

 We want to return an error here, so we need to utilize *named return values*, allowing us to update the value of the `err` variable from within the defer.
 This error is then handled by the errors middleware, which will respond with a `500 Internal Server Error`.

+#### Metrics Middleware

+This middleware sets the metrics data on the context of the request.
+After the handler is called we increment requests, and increment goroutine metrics (which uses a modulo operation to only do the work every 100 requests).

 ## Foundation